Michele Tarallo

-Michele Tarallo (born 9 September 1980 in Nocera Inferiore) is an Italian professional footballer who is currently playing as a striker for Savona.
+Michele Tarallo (born 9 September 1980) is an Italian former professional footballer who played as a striker.

 Career

-Tarallo played 1 game in the Serie A for A.S.
-Bari in the 1998–99 season.
+Tarallo played 1 game in the Serie A for Bari in the 1998–99 season.

-In the 2005–06 season he set a scoring record for U.S.O.
-Calcio in the Serie D with 36 goals in 33 appearances.
+In the 2005–06 season he set a scoring record for USO Calcio in the Serie D with 36 goals in 33 appearances.
 In 2006, he was signed by Genoa and loaned to several clubs, including Padova, Monza and Pergocrema along with Danilo Russo and Paolo Facchinetti.
 In July 2009, Pergocrema completed a deal to renew Tarallo's stay.
 He was injured in December 2009.

 In July 2010, he was signed by Savona.